Woodbine (New Albany, Indiana)

-Woodbine, also known as the Anders Rasmussen House, is a historic early-20th-century estate located at New Albany, Floyd County, Indiana.
+Woodbine, also known as the Anders Rasmussen House, is a historic early-20th-century estate located at New Albany, Indiana.
 It was built in 1920 for Anders Rasmussen, who owned a florist business in New Albany and once served as a florist for the King of Denmark.
 The 2 1/2-story Bungalow / American Craftsman-style house is made of stucco, brick, limestone, asphalt, and terra cotta, with a full basement.
 The house includes a 1 1/2-story caretaker's apartment.
 The house stayed with the family until 1945, and has gone through several hands since then.
 The estate is currently owed and being restored by the owner/winemaker for Downtown New Albany's River City Winery located just two miles away.
 Plans for a vineyard on the estate are underway.

 It was listed on the National Register of Historic Places in 1994.